Matching Semantically Similar Non-Identical Objects: Experiments

-\paragraph{Robustness against common corruptions.} Table~\ref{tab:experiment-cc} shows the AUC of matching when input images are both corrupted.
-The results of the dense matching method (i.e., LoFTR) are given for reference.
-As the results show, the proposed method makes the LightGlue and GlueStick robust against most types of common corruptions~(roughly, 5\% to 10\% increase) with a slight increase in the runtime.
-The average AUC even exceeds that of LoFTR.
-The matching methods benefit from the proposed method particularly when images are corrupted by noises and blurs.
+\textbf{Robustness against common corruptions.} The left side of~\cref{tab:experiment-cc-and-clean} shows the AUC of matching when input images are both corrupted.
+The results of the dense matching methods (i.e., LoFTR and Efficient LoFTR) are given for reference.
+As the results show, the proposed method makes the LightGlue and GlueStick robust against most types of common corruptions~(roughly 5\,\% to 10\,\% increase) with a slight increase in runtime.
+The average AUC even exceeds that of Efficient LoFTR.
+The matching methods benefit from the proposed method, particularly when images are corrupted by noise and blur.
 We observe AUC decrease in a few types of corruptions, such as Snow and Frost, by the introduction of the proposed method.
-These corruptions introduce edgy geometric patterns, and the matching methods find correspondence between them.
-See Section~B.1 in the supplementary materials for more detailed comparisons.
+These corruptions introduce edgy geometric patterns, and the matcher finds correspondence between them.
+See Sec.~\ref{subsec:detailsCC} in the supplementary material for more detailed comparisons.

-\paragraph{Robustness against environmental changes.} As the objects to be matched are non-identical, they can appear in largely different environments.
-Table~\ref{tab:experiment-cleancorruption} shows the AUC when only one of the input images is corrupted and the other is clean.
-As in~\cref{tab:experiment-cc}, the proposed method boosts the LightGlue and GlueStick for most cases and the average case.
+\textbf{Robustness against environmental changes.} As the objects to be matched are non-identical, they can appear in largely different environments.
+The right side of~\cref{tab:experiment-cc-and-clean} shows the AUC when only one of the input images is corrupted and the other is clean.
+As in the left side of~\cref{tab:experiment-cc-and-clean}, the proposed method boosts the LightGlue and GlueStick for most cases and the average case.
 Interestingly, the results are better for almost all weather categories.
-For brightness, it is the only one of all categories that shows a decrease in accuracy, but the drop is slight.
+Only the brightness category shows a decrease in accuracy, but the drop is slight.
 Weather categories such as Snow and Frost add strong geometry to the overall image, causing mismatches as occlusions.
 Heatmap weighting is considered to structurally complement the areas hidden by occlusion.
-The proposed method makes existing matchers robust to environmental changes in general, with a slight precision reduction in clean images.
-See Section~B.2 in the supplementary material for more detailed comparisons.
+Overall, the proposed method enhances robustness to environmental changes, with only a slight drop in precision on clean images.
+See Sec.~\ref{subsec:detailsCleanCommon} in the supplementary for details.